ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * a comparison using the operator `==` yields true if and only if the comparison is between two paths each of which result in an empty nodelist.

-* a comparison using the operator `!=` yields true if and only if the comparison is not between two paths each of which result in an empty nodelist.

 * a comparison using either of the operators `<` or `>` yields false.

 When any path on either side of a comparison results in a nodelist consisting of a single node, each such path is